CharlesTaylor7/citadels/PLAN.md

 # Intro
 This is my plan to resuccistate the project.

+## Poem
+Build a dummy project using poem and SQLx to write a simple REST API server.
+Try to suss out pain points of building it out to be the citadels api server.
+Figure it if SSE is a good fit.

+Aspects to evaluate
+- [x] SSE
+- [x] SQLx
+- [x] Misc headers, Location, etc.
+- [x] Customizing status codes
+- [x] error handling, thiserror & color-eyre integration
+- [x] Cookies
+- [ ] Auth
+  - poem-auth
+  - poem-grants

+- [ ] ArcStr, can it easily work?

+## Auth
+- managed auth: auth0
+- manual auth
+- reuse node server auth

+## Wasm

+Figure out if we can compile the citadels library to wasm, and then call from a node server.

+## Glue
+Glue together the best parts of previous implementations.
+Angular custom elements
+React based lobby
+Rust based core game logic

 ## Deploy
 Redpeloy to Azure.
 Limited to 2 free servers on Fly.io, but I want to learn Azure.
 So move it over and see how it goes.